cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 - {{-certificate-transparency-v2}}
 - {{-COSE}}

+## Log Length

+Some structures and proofs leak the size of the log at the time of inclusion.
+In the case that a log only stores certain kinds of information, this can reveal details that could impact reputation.
+For example, if a transparency log only stored breach notices, a receipt for a breach notice would reveal the number of previous breaches at the time the notice was made transparent.

+## Header Parameters

+Additional header parameters can reveal information about the transparency service or its log entries.
+A privacy analysis SHOULD be performed for all mandatory fields in profiles based on this specification.

 # Security Considerations

 See the security considerations section of:

 - {{-certificate-transparency-v2}}
 - {{-COSE}}

+## Choice of Signature Algorithms

+A security analysis SHOULD be performed to ensure that the digitial signature algorithm `alg` is the appropriate strength to secure receipts.

+## Validity Period

+In some cases, receipts SHOULD have strict validity periods, for example, activation not too far in the future, or expiration, not too far in the past.
+See the `iat`, `nbf`, and `exp` claims in {{-CWT}}, for one way to accomplish this.
+The details of expressing validity periods are out of scope for this document.

+## Status Updates

+In some cases, receipts should be "revocable" or "suspendible", after being issued, regardless of their validity period.
+The details of expressing statuses are out of scope for this document.

 # Acknowledgements {#Acknowledgements}